paquiteau/pynufft/_sources/installation/init.rst.txt

 A single 2D problem of 256 × 256 matrix can be computed on a system with 8GB memory.

-For 3D NUFFT, it is not uncommon for a single NUFFT_cpu object to consume more than 200GB memory.
+For 3D NUFFT, it is not uncommon for a single NUFFT object to consume more than 200GB memory.

 **GPU**